 Solutions

-Many of these are temporary and can be implemented tomorrow with readily available materials.
+Low-effort, low-cost, and rapidly-deployable ways of keeping cool at home.
+Many of these are temporary and can be implemented tomorrow.
 The first ten are pretty landlord-friendly, too!

 Every home is different - do seek professional help, advice and permissions where relevant.